jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-5d.md

 By being obliged to sell his wheat by retail, he was obliged to keep most of his capital in his granaries and stack yard through the year.
     He could not cultivate so well with the same capital.
-This law=
+This law:
-    obstructed land improvement, and
+- obstructed land improvement, and
-    must have rendered wheat scarcer and dearer.
+- must have rendered wheat scarcer and dearer.

-The Trade Between The Farmer and The wheat Merchant
+## The Trade Between The Farmer and The wheat Merchant

-57 After the farmer, the wheat merchant contributes the most to the raising of wheat, if his trade is properly protected and encouraged.
+{{< s v="57" >}} After the farmer, the wheat merchant contributes the most to the raising of wheat, if his trade is properly protected and encouraged.

-He would support the farmer in the same way the wholesale dealer supports the manufacturer.
+- He would support the farmer in the same way the wholesale dealer supports the manufacturer.

-58 The wholesale dealer affords a ready market to the manufacturer by taking the manufacturer's goods as fast as the manufacturer can make them.
+{{< s v="58" >}} The wholesale dealer affords a ready market to the manufacturer by taking the manufacturer's goods as fast as the manufacturer can make them.

 It enables the manufacturer to keep his whole capital constantly employed in manufacturing.
     He can manufacture more goods than if he sold them himself to end consumers or retailers.